-Taking on learnings from similar quote and buy projects we have undertaken, the design team at Equator carried out a full UX and design review of the application process.
+Taking on learnings from similar quote and buy projects we've undertaken, the design team at Equator carried out a full UX and design review of the application process.
 We had the freedom to, and did, change a number of key elements – the order of the questions, the number of screens the user is faced with and the grouping of questions.

 The design solution also incorporated a number of new and improved features, such as: real-time validation to reassure the customer of their progress through the form fields – rather than waiting until they tried to submit before revealing the errors; a more customer-friendly way of displaying the terms and conditions; a progress bar to manage customer expectations and show their progress through each form screen; handwritten notes and prompts to guide the user through the form and clear help icons at known drop off points on the form.

 A collaborative project with Tesco Bank.

 Prototyping and user testing was key to the project’s success.
 Initially we created visuals of a simplified two-step process for desktop and mobile.
 We then created a responsive test site based on approved visuals that allowed the tester to proceed through each page of the form in order to help refine and re-shape the design and build the recommendations we were making.

 Our team worked closely with the project team at Tesco Bank to deliver a fully comprehensive prototype to their third-party providers who were implementing the build and development aspects of the project.
 We provided packaged HTML and detailed handover documentation to aid implementation and ensure the end result stayed true to the progressive design solution we created.